The Squeeze Course Registration Is Open!

 Two businesswomen engaged in a professional conversation at a desk.

-We design practical tools and focused sensemaking conversations that support clearer judgment and action in real conditions.
+We design practical tools and focused signal-reading conversations that support clearer judgment and steadier action in real conditions.

 These are used by practitioners, leaders, teams, organizations, and leadership ecosystems navigating sustained complexity, change, or transition.